TITLE 8 SOCIAL SERVICES

 (8) If the department approves or previously approved a recognized medicaid trust, the trust and administration of the trust are subject to review by the department, at least annually, and more frequently upon the request of the department, to determine if the trust remains a valid trust for the purposes of meeting the requirements of a recognized medicaid trust.

 (9) If the department determines that a trust is invalid under Paragraph (8) above, the department will evaluate the applicant/recipient’s medicaid eligibility, applying the provisions of Section 8.281.500 NMAC to the corpus of any existing trust.
-If the corpus of the trust is not disclosed, or cannot be identified by the department due to a lack of documentation, the department will presume that the corpus of the trust is a countable resource in excess and will be counted toward the allowable resource limit in Section 8.281.500.11 NMAC, applicable resource standards.
+If the corpus of the trust is not disclosed, or cannot be identified by the department due to a lack of documentation, the department will presume that the corpus of the trust is a countable resource in excess and will be counted toward the allowable resource limit in 8.281.500.11 NMAC, applicable resource standards.

 (10) The trustee and any alternate trustees shall be specifically identified by name and address.